LawleySpring2018/games-tourism-spring2018/Schedule.md

 * [Yugoslav Wars (Wikipedia)](https://en.wikipedia.org/wiki/Yugoslav_Wars)

-## <a name="week3">Week 3:</a> Games & Gamification in Tourism (Jan 29/31):
+## <a name="week3">Week 3</a> (Jan 29/31): Examples of Games in Tourism (590); Dubrovnik-Specific Challenges (580)

-On Monday we'll talk about a variety of existing games related to tourism, and on Wednesday we'll look at the ARIS and SIFTR platforms for creating for mobile location-based games and activities.
+On Monday we'll talk about a variety of existing games related to tourism, and on Wednesday we'll focus on Dubrovnik-specific tourism challenges and opportunities.

 ### Monday Readings